MegumiKim/My-Movie-Database/README.md

 ## Description

 - A simple website where a user can search a film by title
-- Return a detailed description of a film
+- Return list of films and a detailed description of a specific film
 - A user can add/remove films in Watch List

 ## Built with